ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on problem solving skills

 **Thoughts:** Watched an hour lecture on how to think like a programmer, which really focused on the right steps and mindset to have.
-I feel like this is a part of me I have neglected and am going to work hard to change it and improve my mindset.
+I feel like this is a part of me I have neglected and am going to work hard to change it and improve my mindset

+### Day 22: July 6, 2021

+**Today's Progress**: Created Rock, Paper, Scissors

+**Thoughts:** Created a JS program that replicates an RPS game.
+I utilized functions almost entirely, switch statements, while loops, and more.
+Comparatively to weeks ago, it all came relatively easy and I feel proud of my growth